 The transition to college requires an adjustment of academic routines.
 Students must adjust to new experiences including how to manage their times effectively and their new responsibilities as college students.
 In the process, a new identify develops as a result of exposure to new experiences, facts, and resources.
 Many during this stage struggle with specific identity questions based on gender, sexual orientation, race, cultural background or disability.
 Students also experience changes in interests, freedom from family pressures, and other factors that contribute to uncertainty about and changes in career choice.

-Clarke’s Task Force on Undergraduate Education adopted a developmental model consisting of three phases:
+Clark’s Task Force on Undergraduate Education adopted a developmental model consisting of three phases:

 - the transition phase;